Jacobventer/Marvelous_insurance_destruction_predictor/README.md

 - "age"
 - "num_properties"

-They had the biggest correlation to annaul_public_destruction_events
+They had the biggest correlation to annaul_public_destruction_events.

 ### 3. Training of model